mathieulabs/korean-anki-decks/README.md

 And all the lesson from Korean Grammar in Use books.

 **I strongly encourage you to try out [Kimchi Reader](https://kimchi-reader.app/) !**
 It's the most amazing tool I've used to learn Korean and the best way to build a vocab deck using its sentence mining feature.
 There is a 1-week free trial, so honestly just give it a try.
+If you'd like to extend your trial to 1 month, feel free to contact me on Discord and I can provide you with a code : **mathieu.exe**.

 There is an amazing **[Discord server](https://discord.gg/abRkZ2hhSA)** with people who will help you if you have any questions.